-As part of our school activities, we may take photographs and record images of individuals within our school.
+As part of our Trust activities, we may take photographs and record images of individuals within our Trust.

 We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
-We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.
+We will clearly explain how the photograph and/or video will be used to both the parent/carer and the pupil.

-Any photographs and videos taken by parents/carers at school events for their own personal use are not covered by data protection legislation.
+Any photographs and videos taken by parents/carers at Trust events for their own personal use are not covered by data protection legislation.
 However, we will ask that photos or videos with other pupils are not shared publicly on social media for safeguarding reasons, unless all the relevant parents/carers have agreed to this.

-Where the school takes photographs and videos, uses may include:
+Where the Trust takes photographs and videos, uses may include:

-- > Within school on notice boards and in school magazines, brochures, newsletters, etc. - > Outside of school by external agencies such as the school photographer, newspapers, campaigns - > Online on our school website or social media pages
+- Within Trust on notice boards and in Trust magazines, brochures, newsletters, etc. - Outside of Trust by external agencies such as the Trust photographer, newspapers, campaigns - Online on our Trust website or social media pages